 - Contracts.
 Current written contracts to which the association is a party and contracts for work performed within the past 2 years;

 - Approval & Denials.
 Records of board or committee actions to approve or deny any requests for design or architectural approval from owners;

 - Votes.
 Ballots, proxies, and other records related to voting by owners for 1 year after the election, action or vote;

 - Resolutions.
 Resolutions adopted by the board relating to the characteristics, qualifications, limitations, and obligations of members;

 - Communications.
 All written communications within the past 3 years sent to all owners.

 No. 3: Revoke the HOA Management Company’s Registration

 To fight the HOA management company, you often must attack them where it hurts: their pocketbook.
 Did you know that Colorado law requires that HOA management companies register with the Colorado Department of Regulatory Agencies, which went into effect on July 1, 2015.
 Therefore, the very existence of the management company requires that they maintain their registration.
 If the management company loses their registration, or other HOAs find out about their inappropriate behavior, they risk losing business.

 Here’s what we do if we believe that legal action against the HOA management company is warranted.

-We assist homeowners in filing complaint with the Colorado Department of Regulator Agencies, Division of Real Estate, against the management company (if appropriate).
+- We assist homeowners in filing complaints with the Colorado Department of Regulator Agencies, Division of Real Estate, against the management company (if appropriate).